African-American literature: Characteristics and themes

-African American literature has both been influenced by the great African diasporic heritage and shaped it in many countries.
+African American literature has both been influenced by the great African diasporic heritage and shaped it in multiple countries.
 It has been created within the larger realm of post-colonial literature, although scholars distinguish between the two, saying that "African American literature differs from most post-colonial literature in that it is written by members of a minority community who reside within a nation of vast wealth and economic power."

 African American oral culture is rich in poetry, including spirituals, gospel music, blues, and rap.
 This oral poetry also appears in the African American tradition of Christian sermons, which make use of deliberate repetition, cadence, and alliteration.
 African American literature—especially written poetry, but also prose—has a strong tradition of incorporating all of these forms of oral poetry.
 These characteristics do not occur in all works by African American writers.

 Some scholars resist using Western literary theory to analyze African American literature.
 As the Harvard literary scholar Henry Louis Gates Jr., said, "My desire has been to allow the black tradition to speak for itself about its nature and various functions, rather than to read it, or analyze it, in terms of literary theories borrowed whole from other traditions, appropriated from without."
 One trope common to African American literature is "signifying".
 Gates claims that signifying "is a trope in which are subsumed several other rhetorical tropes, including metaphor, metonymy, synecdoche, and irony, and also hyperbole and litotes, and metalepsis."
 Signifying also refers to the way in which African American "authors read and critique other African-American texts in an act of rhetorical self-definition."